shane-kerr/ripe-542bis/README.md

 ## 2. Working Group Chairs and Co-Chairs

-WG chairs and co-chairs should always make it clear whether they speak on behalf of themselves, the organisations they work for, or the WG for which they are co-chair.

-RIPE WG operation under a co-chair model.
-In this model, the co-chairs share the responsibility for RIPE Policy Development Process (PDP) and RIPE Meeting activities.
+RIPE working groups operate under a co-chair model.
+In this, the co-chairs share the responsibility for all tasks involved in chairing their working group.
 The co-chairs act together to make any formal statements (for example on policy development) that are relevant to their WG.
-For each RIPE Meeting, one of the co-chairs serves as the primary contact for the WG and for session organisational matters.

 A WG has either 2 or 3 co-chairs.

+When participating in RIPE discussions, WG chairs and co-chairs should endeavour to make it clear whether they speak on behalf of themselves, the organisations they work for, or the WG for which they are co-chair.

 ## 3. Creating Working Group Charters